umnsigmanu/website/src/pages/alumni/index.md

 image: /img/banner-alumni.jpg
 heading: Welcome Back to the Gamma Tau Chapter
 description: >-
   We invite all alums to explore this site and learn about ways to get involved with the chapter.
 main:
-  heading: Great coffee with no compromises
+  heading: Get in touch!
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Share your knowledge with the chapter in a LEAD presentation, become an Alumni mentor, join our LinkedIn group to connect with old/new friends, or come for a visit on game day and see your old room!
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg